blogarithms/blogarithms.github.io/_posts/2018-11-16-difference-arrays.md

 Now let's take a look at this data structure with an example algorithmic challenge.

 ```
 Aditya is standing in a room with (N) bulbs in a row.
-Initially all bulbs are off.
+Initially all bulbs are on.

 He decides to play a game.